 HB1581 (2026) Detail

-Requiring municipalities to give notice to property owners when the assessed value of their property changes.
+(New Title) allowing municipalities to adopt a requirement that property owners be given notice when the assessed value of their property changes by certain amounts.

 2026 SESSION